TomHeaven/msba_reid/README.md

 INPUT.SIZE_TRAIN '[384, 128]' \
 INPUT.SIZE_TEST '[384, 128]'
 ```
-The parameter TEST.WEIGHT specify the pretrained weight path.
-The val.py will also report results with re-rank and flipping inference, which is much better.
+The parameter TEST.WEIGHT specifies path of the pretrained weight.
+The parameter `INPUT.SIZE_TEST` controls the image size for inference.
+The file ` tools/val.py` will also report performance results with re-ranking and flipping inference, which generally improves performance metrics by a large margin.

 # Switch between MSBA-a and MSBA-b
 MSBA-b achieves better performance on CUHK03(Detected) dataset.
 Switch to MSBA-b by